What to Do If The Government Garnishes Your Social Security Because of Student Loans

 - If your Social Security benefits shouldn’t have been taken in the first place, you may be able to stop the offset of your benefit and get the amount that was already taken back.

 Understanding your rights and options can be difficult, particularly with all the complexities that come with student loans.
 If you’re looking for personalized advice, you may want to hire an attorney who specializes in student loan cases.
-Or, Money Management International has trained counselors who can help review your situation and explain your options.
+Or, Money Management International has trained counselors who can help review your student loan situation and explain your options.